 Share

-Our dogs' nutrition plays a crucial role in their health, vitality, and well-being.
-One method that has become increasingly popular in recent years is BARF – biologically appropriate raw food.
+Our dogs' diet plays a crucial role in their health, joy, and well-being.
+One method that has gained increasing popularity in recent years is BARF – Biologically Appropriate Raw Food.

 What is BARF?

 BARF stands for "Biologically Appropriate Raw Food."
-The goal is to feed dogs as close to their natural diet as possible—just as wolves and wild dogs would in the wild.
+The goal is to feed dogs as naturally as possible, in line with their original diet – just as wolves and wild dogs would in nature.

 • Raw meat (muscle and heart meat)